-Previously, Joel served as a research specialist on US-Soviet Union Cold War relations in the office of the former speaker of the US House of Representatives, Jim Wright.
-He also worked with Sister Cities International US, a non-profit citizen diplomacy network.
+Prior to joining GPPi, Joel was a policy researcher with the London-based Policy Network, where he focused on the economic impacts of globalization, social justice, and the EU’s economic activities.
+Before that, he was a researcher in the office of the former speaker of the US House of Representatives, Jim Wright, and a team facilitator with Sister Cities International US, a non-profit citizen diplomacy network.

-A speaker of eight languages, Joel holds a master’s degree in international relations and international law from the University of Sussex in the UK.
-He also holds a bachelor’s degree in political science and international relations from Texas Christian University, where he was on the dean’s list for academic excellence.
+His commentaries have been featured on the BBC, Deutsche Welle, EU Observer, Frankfurter Rundschau, Global Policy Journal, World Politics Review, South China Morning Post, and The Statesman, among others.
+Joel holds a master’s degree in international relations and international law from the University of Sussex in the UK, and a bachelor’s degree in political science and international relations from Texas Christian University.

 Areas of ExpertiseGlobal Order